34 Favorite Fall Flowers and Plants for Your Garden

 Pineapple Sage

-Pineapple sage ('Salvia elegans') is a fragrant bushy plant that absolutely shines in your fall garden.
-This member of the mint family grows to shrub size in summer's heat, about 3 to 4 feet tall and wide and then shoots out red flower plumes that bring in the hummingbirds and other pollinators.
+Pineapple sage (Salvia elegans) is a fragrant, bushy plant that absolutely shines in your fall garden.
+A member of the mint family, it grows to shrub size in summer's heat, about 3 to 4 feet tall and wide.
+Then, it shoots out red flower plumes that bring in hummingbirds and other pollinators.
+Pineapple sage leaves bear a faint sweet smell, quite like pineapple.
+You can harvest the leaves and make an herbal tea.

 Russian Sage

 Like pineapple sage, Russian sage is a woody stemmed plant that can grow to shrub size.
 It's a member of the mint family, too.
-Unlike pineapple sage, Russian sage is perennial in hardiness zones 4 to 9, making it a returning champ for your pollinator gardens.
+Unlike pineapple sage, Russian sage is perennial in hardiness zones 4 to 9.
+This makes it a returning champ for your pollinator gardens.

 Salvia